-Middle Fork Trail is a 7 mile moderately trafficked loop trail located near Huntsville, UT that features a river and is rated as moderate.
+Middle Fork Trail is a 7 mile moderately trafficked loop trail located near Huntsville, Utah that features a river and is rated as moderate.
 The trail is primarily used for hiking, walking, camping, and horses and is accessible from April until December.
 Dogs and horses are also able to use this trail.

 The Middle Fork Trail is very popular with horseman.
 The area is not well suited for mountain biking.
 Hiking this trail is very pleasant and the scenery is amazing.
 Please note that this area is closed from January 1 to April 15 to protect wildlife wintering grounds.
 Middle Fork Trail is used primarily by horsemen and hikers.
 The trail follows the Middle Fork of the Ogden river.
 Several other Trailheads including Browns Hole, Power Line and Shupe Canyon will be available at the end of this trail.
 A few water crossing may be required.

 Very pretty hike, nice trail and steady climb.

 Just happen to hike this trail again, that's twice in the past 7 days.
 This hike was much different then the first hike.
 The rain was very steady and made the trail very slick an muddy.
 We did out best to avoid trail damage and got back to the trailhead as quickly and safely as possible.
 However the rain and clouds made for some very picturesque scenery and made for some great photos.